SOCSO Contribution Rates

 What Is SOCSO in Malaysia?

 SOCSO, or the Social Security Organisation (PERKESO), is a government body that provides social security protection for employees in Malaysia.
-Under the Employees’ Social Security Act 1969, it offers benefits such as medical coverage, disability benefits, and compensation for workplace injuries or occupational diseases.
+Under the Employees’ Social Security Act 1969, it offers benefits such as medical coverage, disability benefits, and compensation for workplace injuries or occupational diseases, and protection for certain non-employment injuries.

 Who Is Required to Contribute to SOCSO?